Must See Castles Around the World

 The city of Edinburgh is known for its historic and picturesque buildings, lined along narrow cobblestone streets that make visitors feel as if they’ve stepped back into another century.
 The restaurants and pubs aren’t the only lively places in the city, as the Royal Mile road is always teeming with artisans and live performers putting on a show for the many daily visitors.
 The Royal Mile heads straight up the hill to Castle Rock, upon which Edinburgh Castle sits.

 Dating back over a millennium, Edinburgh Castle is a must-visit destination for those interested in learning more about the long history of the city.
-The castle is home to the National War Museum, including various canons used throughout its history, and Military Tattoo as well as the Scottish Crown Jewels and the Stone of Destiny, an ancient symbol used in coronation ceremonies in Britain for centuries.
+The castle is home to the National War Museum, including various canons used throughout its history, and the Military Tattoo as well as the Scottish Crown Jewels and the Stone of Destiny, an ancient symbol used in coronation ceremonies in Britain for centuries.

 If you can’t swing the time to visit inside the castle, admire its architecture and beauty imposing over the city, and time your visit for the One O’clock Gun, or canon firing, just outside the main entrance of the castle, originally used to inform seafarers of the time.
 Don’t miss out on visiting this stunning monument in the heart of Edinburgh!